 An intuitive solution for the above safe door-opening state planning can be found in bionics: when opening the door, humans estimate future door-opening states based on the door’s physical properties—such as size, opening angle, and so forth—using visual perception, and then modify them in real-time based on the forces sensed through tactile feedback during the actual door-opening process.
 Inspired by this, we aim to dynamically integrate real-time tactile feedback to refine the vision-guided generated states.
 However, this solution remains challenging due to the intricate, nonlinear dynamics between the current force feedback and the refinement of future states.
 These dynamics are influenced by factors like the robot’s manipulability, positions relative to the door, and other physical considerations in the real world.
 To address such an issue, we develop a diffusion-based model named \textbf{SafeDiff} to plan safe states, leveraging the effectiveness of diffusion models in approximating complex distributions.
 In this work, we utilize offline demonstrations collected from the simulator to learn the aforementioned dynamics of the door opening and embed this knowledge into the state representation.
 This allows us to perform implicit calibration on vision-guided states online, utilizing real-time tactile feedback obtained during inference.
 Such a process enables the generated states to progressively satisfy the constraints imposed by the door’s properties, thereby ensuring force safety during the entire door-opening process.

-Based on this, our SafeDiff demonstrates strong generalization capabilities and brings several benefits as well.
-(1) \textbf{Robustness to External Disturbances.} SafeDiff excels in handling environmental disturbances online.
-It can continuously correct the state changes induced by these disturbances during the manipulation.
-It ensures force safety, effectively adapting to the changing environmental conditions, while other methods often fail to open the door, let alone maintain force safety.
-This highlights SafeDiff’s ability to calibrate its planned state dynamically based on real-time tactile feedback.
-(2) \textbf{Few-shot Sim-to-Real Transfer.} SafeDiff demonstrates exceptional capability in transferring knowledge from simulation to the real world, even with limited real-world data.
-This significantly reduces the need for extensive real-world training, streamlining the transition from simulation to practical applications.